Economy of Greater Cleveland: Fortune 500 companies

+Additionally, there are nine other companies, that round out the full Fortune 1000.

-Banking
+Banking & Finance

 KeyBank is headquartered in Cleveland's tallest building, the Key Tower.
 Key employs nearly 5,000 people in Greater Cleveland.
 There are many banks with a presence in the Cleveland Metro Area, including Fifth-Third Bank, U.S. Bank, Bank of America, PNC, Dollar Bank, Chase, and Huntington.
 The Federal Reserve Bank of Cleveland was built in 1923, a time when Cleveland's population was nearly twice the size today.
-Third Federal S&L is also a major bank in Cleveland.
+Third Federal S&L and First Federal Lakewood are also major banks in Cleveland.

+CrossCountry Mortgage one of the largest nonbank mortgage lenders is headquartered in Cleveland's Superior Arts District and was previously headquartered in Brecksville.
+The City of Cleveland is also the US headquarters of the London Stock Exchange's Elite Initiatives Unit.

 Education

 Greater Cleveland is home to several higher education institutions.
 These include Case Western Reserve University, Cleveland State University, Cuyahoga Community College, Oberlin College, Baldwin Wallace University, Notre Dame College, and John Carroll University.
 These places employ approximately 9,600 people.
 There are an estimated 142 High Schools in the Greater Cleveland area.
 The Cleveland School District is the largest school district in the region, and employs almost 7,000 staff.
 There are around 21,000 teachers in the Metro Area, teaching approximately 330,000 students.